DaddyWarbucks/test-feathers-client-joins/README.md

 ]);
 ```

 So there is only two going on at anytime with `withResultsBatchLoader`...and Chrome (and most other browsers) allow up to 6.
-So the `withResultsGroupLoader` is not any faster because we aren't maxing out the concurrent requests.
+So the `feathers-batch` is not any faster because we aren't maxing out the concurrent requests.

 Checkout `client/src/feathers/posts` and you will notice that there are more joins commented out.
-Start uncommenting those and you will see that `withResultsGroupLoader` becomes more performant than `withResultsBatchLoader`
+Start uncommenting those and you will see that `feathers-batch` becomes more performant than `withResultsBatchLoader`